-Bajans welcome the New Year with parades featuring traditional junkanoo dancing and music, on islands from Grand Bahama to Abaco.
+Bahamians traditionally welcome the New Year with parades featuring traditional junkanoo dancing and music, on islands from Grand Bahama to Abaco.
 Think Mardi Gras meets New Year's Eve in Times Square!
 The parade in Nassau is the biggest and considered the best; other parades take place on New Year's morning.
-The Junkanoo parades are celebrated on both Dec.
-26 and Jan.
-1 and cover several blocks on Bay Street and Shirley Street in Nassau from 2:00 a.m. to 9:00 a.m.
+The Junkanoo parades are celebrated on both December 26 and January 1 and cover several blocks on Bay Street and Shirley Street in Nassau from 2 a.m. to 9 a.m.

 The annual, month-long Crucian Christmas Festival on St. Croix in the U.S. Virgin Islands begins the first Saturday in December and ends the first Saturday of the New Year; it features J'ouvert parties, the crowning of a Queen and King, calypso contests, parades, and a special festival village.
 In mid-December, folks gather along the Christiansted boardwalk to enjoy the annual St. Croix Boat Parade, an evening procession of watercraft of all shapes and sizes ablaze with Christmas lights.
 Fireworks cap off the celebration on New Year's Eve, but the party continues on for another week.

-The BVI is the New Year's Eve capital of the Caribbean.
-This famous boating destination marks the new year with impromptu New Year's "boat-hopping" parties and stops at the many beach bars that dot the islands, such as the Bitter End Yacht Club.
+The British Virgin Islands is the New Year's Eve capital of the Caribbean.
+This famous boating destination marks the new year with impromptu New Year's "boat-hopping" parties and stops at the many beach bars that dot the islands.
 Various restaurants and bars hold "Old Year's" celebrations on New Year's Eve, with partying till dawn a part of the tradition.
-The original and most famous is held at Foxy's Tamarind Bar & Grille on Jost Van Dyke -- a 48-hour-long party with live music, dancing, dining and imbibing.
+The original and most famous is held at Foxy's Bar and Restaurant on Jost Van Dyke—a 48-hour-long party with live music, dancing, dining, and imbibing.
 The Trellis Bay New Year's Eve Festival starts at noon on New Year's Eve and features fireworks, reggae, and boat-hopping in a family-friendly atmosphere.

-Most Carnival celebrations focus on Easter, but the St. Kitts National Carnival kicks off the day after Christmas -- known as Boxing Day in many parts of the world -- with a traditional J'ouvert party and runs through New Year's Day.
-The Kittsian carnival celebrates local folklore and traditions through song, dance, drama and poetry, and like other Caribbean carnivals there are street parties, performances, and musical competitions.
+Most Carnival celebrations occur later in the year, but the St. Kitts National Carnival kicks off the day after Christmas—also known as Boxing Day in many parts of the world—with a traditional J'ouvert party and runs through New Year's Day parade.
+The Kittsian carnival celebrates local folklore and traditions through song, dance, drama, and poetry, and like other Caribbean carnivals, there are street parties, performances, and musical competitions.